 CIO vs. IT director

 Another potential point of confusion is the IT director versus the CIO, particularly for smaller companies.
 The IT director typically reports to the CIO and handles the day-to-day tasks associated with IT assets, computer systems, and network management.
 Keeping the company's systems up and running is the primary concern of the IT director and their department.

 While the IT director may identify areas for improvement in the technology the company uses, they will not ultimately make strategic planning decisions regarding the overarching technological direction of the company.
 They interact with third-party vendors or digital service providers and may make recommendations regarding these to the CIO.
 While the CIO determines the overall strategy, the management of day-to-day relationships with vendors remains the IT director's responsibility.

 While the IT director and CIO have different focuses, both require the ability to collaborate effectively with a team, negotiate both internally and externally, and deliver presentations to the larger organization.

 The importance of CIOs

-As technology and business continue to intertwine, CIOs will be increasingly important.
-Sanjay Deo, founder and president of 24By7Security, said CIOs translate business information requirements to support the decision-making process with technology requirements.
+As technology and business continue to intertwine, the CIO will be increasingly important.
+Sanjay Deo, founder and president of 24By7Security, said a CIO translates business information requirements to support the decision-making process with technology requirements.